Why Joseph Insurance Was Established

 Indexed Universal Life (IUL)

-- Not directly invested in the market → you get upside potential with downside protection (0% floor usually)
+Permanent life insurance with flexible premiums.
+Cash value grows based on a stock market index (S&P 500 typically).
+Not directly invested in the market → you get upside potential with downside protection (0% floor usually).

-Good for: Tax-advantaged accumulation, retirement supplemental income, more aggressive long-range strategy than WL.
+Good for: Tax-advantaged accumulation, retirement supplemental income.

 Do you offer home insurance?